codeforeauclaire/foodtrucks/drupal-project/README.md

+## Usage

+First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

+> Note: The instructions below refer to the [global composer installation](https://getcomposer.org/doc/00-intro.md#globally).
+You might need to replace `composer` with `php composer.phar` (or similar) for your setup.

 #### Initial Setup Steps
-* Clone this project and run `composer install` from its root folder to install drupal core and dependencies
+* Clone this repository and delete its `drupal-project` directory
+* Create a new project directory with the `composer create-project` command
+* Restore this repository's files with `git reset`
+* Install this reposirtory's custom project dependencies with `composer install`, this command will take a while to finish

 ```
 git clone git@github.com:codeforeauclaire/foodtrucks.git
+cd foodtrucks
+rm -rf drupal-project
+composer create-project drupal-composer/drupal-project:8.x-dev drupal-project --stability dev --no-interaction
+git reset --hard HEAD
-cd foodtrucks/foodtrucks-dev
+cd drupal-project
 composer install
 ```

+* Configure your server, set the site root to the `drupal-project/web/` directory
 * Configure a database and db user in your server.
 The database name, user credentials, the path to the deploy folder, and a `$settings` hash need to be entered into the site `settings.php` file
-(here is an example `settings.php` snippet to append to the `web/sites/default/settings.php` file)
+(here is an example `settings.php` snippet to append to the `drupal-project/web/sites/default/settings.php` file)

 ```
 $databases['default']['default'] = array (